VertebrateResequencing/wr/.docs/nextflow/gaps.md

 `for` loops and recursion cover most use-cases in practice, but `while` does appear in some bespoke pipelines.

+### `continue` statement

+The `continue` keyword is not implemented — no AST type, parser rule, or evaluator handling exists.
+A `continue` in a `for` loop will cause a parse error.
+Most loops do not need `continue` but it appears in some bespoke pipelines.

 ## Config Scopes

 ### `workflow`